fwbrasil/zoot/README.md

 Notes:

+1. It is possible to use primitive and non-primitive classes as parameters and return.
-1. Api methods must return Future, otherwise an exception will be thrown.
+2. Api methods must return Future, otherwise an exception will be thrown.
-2. Apis should always be traits, not classes or abstract classes.
+4. Apis should always be traits, not classes or abstract classes.
-3. To aggregate Apis, just use common trait inheritance.
+5. To aggregate Apis, just use common trait inheritance.

 ### Optional parameters